RonaldDPace/IT1025/Lab4/README.md

        The purpose and use of zipping/compressing files/folders is to group or archive multiple files/folers into one ,saving time and          resources.

+       The difference between the compressed files/folders, is it has one folder of 217kb.
+The uncompressed files/folders has three            files and one folder that uses 288kb.

 ##### Conclusion